python/devguide/garbage_collector.rst

 3. Call the finalizers (``tp_finalize`` slot) and mark the objects as already finalized to avoid calling them twice if they resurrect of if other finalizers have removed the object first.
 4. Deal with resurrected objects.
-If some objects have been resurrected the GC finds the new subset of objects that are still unreachable by running the cycle detection algorithm again and continues with them.
+If some objects have been resurrected, the GC finds the new subset of objects that are still unreachable by running the cycle detection algorithm again and continues with them.
 5. Call the ``tp_clear`` slot of every object so all internal links are broken and